Ruddlesden-Popper chalcogenides push the limit of mechanical stiffness and glass-like thermal conductivity in single crystals: Acknowledgement

 where \textit{v}$_{L}$, \textit{v}$_{T}$, \textit{v}$_{s}$, \textit{E}, $\rho$, and $\nu$ represent longitudinal sound speed, transverse sound speed, sound velocity, elastic modulus, density, and Poisson’s ratio, respectively.
 We take the density and Poisson's ratio to be 4.39 g cm$^{-3}$ and 0.28 $\pm$ 0.05, respectively.\cite{niu2019crystal} The derived sound speed components of BaZrS$_{3}$ are tabulated Table S1.
 The error bars incorporate the uncertainty of the elastic modulus and Poisson's ratio.

-To further verify the longitudinal sound speed, we use picosecond acoustics on a 416 nm crsytalline BaZrS$_{3}$ film.
-Details of our picosecond acoustics metrology and data reduction can be found in previous publications\cite{gorham2014density,braun2016breaking,hoque2023interface}.
-Picosecond acosutics reveal the longitudinal sound speed of BaZrS$_{3}$ to be 4818 $\pm$ 512 m s$^{-1}$, in excellent agreement with the elastic modulus derived value.
-The error bar of the picosecond acosutic measurement incorporates the standard deviation and uncertainty of the film thickness ($\sim$44 nm).\\
+To further verify the longitudinal sound speed, we use picosecond acoustics on a 416 nm crystalline BaZrS$_{3}$ film.
+Details of our picosecond acoustics metrology and data reduction can be found in previous publications.\cite{gorham2014density,braun2016breaking,hoque2023interface} Picosecond acoustics reveal the longitudinal sound speed of BaZrS$_{3}$ to be 4818 $\pm$ 512 m s$^{-1}$, in excellent agreement with the elastic modulus derived value.
+The error bar of the picosecond acoustic measurement incorporates the standard deviation and uncertainty of the film thickness ($\sim$44 nm).\\